EdUp Canada

 In this episode of the EdUp Canada podcast, host Michael Sangster discusses a monumental achievement in the New Brunswick education sector with Darcie Reidpath, the president and co-owner of Oulton College in Moncton, New Brunswick.
 They delve into how the college became the first private career college in the Maritimes, possibly even in Canada, to offer a standalone degree program, specifically focusing on the bachelor's of science in nursing program.
 The conversation highlights the challenges, regulatory hurdles, and innovations that Darcie and her team navigated to achieve this significant milestone.
 It explores Oulton College's focus on tailoring education programs to meet the immediate needs of the local labor market, its history since 1956, the importance of adaptability, entrepreneurial spirit, and patience in the education sector.
 The episode also touches on the personal stories of empowerment and success that have culminated from their efforts, and the strong collaboration between private education institutions, regulatory bodies, and associations in New Brunswick.
 00:00 Introduction to EdUp Canada Podcast 00:54 Special Episode: Educational Innovation in New Brunswick 01:05 Darcie Reidpath's Journey and Oulton College's Milestones 05:22 The Significance of Becoming a Degree-Granting Institution 07:41 The Process and Challenges of Achieving Degree-Granting Status 09:52 The Impact and Future of Oulton College's Nursing Program 16:51 Darcie's Reflections on Student Success and Mentorship 28:29 Conclusion and Looking Forward Transcript link Bio: Darcie is a native New Brunswicker who went on to complete her post secondary studies at Dalhousie University and later, Crandall University.
 After becoming a dental hygienist in 1993, she practised for sometime and was then faced with adversity as her career finished with some difficult decisions to be made.
 She quickly turned this situation into a positive and took the opportunity to explore new passions.
 In 1998, Darcie started her career at OultonCollege, with the owner, Brain Baxter.
 In 2005 Darcie became a part of the ownership team and continued to work with students, preparing them to enter the workforce for their first jobs!
 This became a true passion of Darcie’s and she continues today to support the students, community and employers through the work her team does at the college.
 Darcie has also been responsible for the development of the health Science programs at the college, most recently the Bachelor of Science in Nursing has been approved.
 Since 2005 when the college enrolled approximately 250 students, the college has grown to nearly 1000 students, over 100 staff and 3 campuses in Moncton.
 Darcie and her business partner,Aaron are proud of the work Oulton has done to be a pillar in this community for 66 years.
 Darcie and her husband Jason reside in her hometown of Richibucto NB.

-How InfoFit Fitness Career College is Transforming Lives Through Fitness Education with André Noël Potvin
+How Infofit Fitness Career College is Transforming Lives Through Fitness Education with André Noël Potvin

 01-05-2024

-How InfoFit Fitness Career College is Transforming Lives Through Fitness Education with André Noël Potvin
+How Infofit Fitness Career College is Transforming Lives Through Fitness Education with André Noël Potvin

-In this episode of the EdUp Canada podcast, host Michael Sangster delves into the transformative power of fitness education with guest Andre Potvin, founder of Infofit Fitness Career College in Vancouver.
+In this episode of the EdUp Canada podcast, host Michael Sangster delves into the transformative power of fitness education with guest André Potvin, founder of Infofit Fitness Career College in Vancouver.
 They discuss the vital role of passion in pursuing a career in fitness, the importance of practical training in fitness education, and the positive job outlook for certified fitness instructors.
 The episode also touches on Andre's unique journey from exploring various professions to dedicating his life to fitness education, and the impact of mentors on personal and professional growth.
 Listeners gain insights into the significance of incorporating fitness into their lives, the current state of the fitness education industry, and how Infofit is addressing the gap between the demand for and supply of trained fitness professionals.
 00:00 Introduction to the EdUp Canada Podcast 01:30 Exploring the World of Fitness Training with Andre Potvin 03:07 The Importance of Passion and Professionalism in Fitness Careers 03:51 Navigating the Regulatory Landscape of Fitness Education 09:26 Diverse Career Paths and Opportunities in Fitness 12:12 Practical Advice for Staying Hydrated and Healthy 15:52 Teaching and Learning in the Fitness Industry 19:28 Expanding the Reach: Online Education and Global Impact 20:41 Challenges and Aspirations in the Fitness Education Sector 23:19 Mentorship and Its Impact on Career Paths 25:58 Closing Thoughts and Future Directions Read the full transcript here Bio: ACE Certified Personal Trainer (America Council on Exercise) BCRPA Personal Trainer, BCRPA-TFL, Clinical Exercise Specialist, Principles of Sports Nutrition (PSN), M.Sc.
 (Cardiac Rehab) André Noël Potvin is an internationally accredited author and fitness educator with 40 years of leadership and training experience.
 André holds a Master of Science degree in cardiac rehabilitation from the University of British Columbia, where he served for 4 years on the teaching faculty of the School of Human Kinetics.
 He is also founder and president of Infofit Fitness Career College and is frequently invited to lecture at international public and professional conferences.

 What's the Academy of Learning’s competitive advantage?
 Investing in student success with Annie Amenshewa, Inoka De Silva, Chamara Perera, Russ Jude and Bushra Khalid